Betel leaf is a vine from the family of Piperaceae, mostly consumed in India and Asia as a ‘Paan’ along with ‘Arcea Nut’ or tobacco.

 While many look at it as ‘Paan’ consumed after a good meal or just as a habit, it also has a significant place during religious rituals in India.

-In India, sheaf of betel leaves are offered to Gods, elders in the family as a mark of respect during festivals and functions.
-However, these glossy, heart-shaped leaves are often ignored for the huge amount of health benefits they offer to the mankind.
+In India, the sheaf of betel leaves is offered to Gods, elders in the family as a mark of respect during festivals and functions.
+However, these glossy, heart-shaped leaves are often ignored for the huge amount of health benefits they offer to mankind.

 Known as ‘Paan Ka Patha’ in Hindi, Tamalapaaku in Telugu, Vethalapaaku in Tamil, Vattla in Malayalam, these leaves are not as bad as you imagined.
 Betel leaves come with several curative health benefits as they are loaded with vitamins like Vitamin C, thiamine, niacin, riboflavin, carotene and a great source of calcium.

-Analgesic: Betel leaf is an excellent analgesic that offers instant relief from pain.
+Betel leaf is an excellent analgesic that offers instant relief from pain.
 It can be used in alleviating pain caused due to cuts, bruises, rashes.
-Make a paste with tender betel leaves and apply on the affected area.
+Make a paste with tender betel leaves and apply it to the affected area.
 Betel leaf juice provides relief from internal pains in the body.

-Eases Constipation: Betel leaves are a powerhouse of antioxidants which clear radicals from the body.
-It restores normal PH levels in the body and helps upset stomach.
+Betel leaves are a powerhouse of antioxidants that clear radicals from the body.
+It restores normal PH levels in the body and helps an upset stomach.
 Ayurveda widely recommends eating betel leaves for relief from constipation.
-Crush betel leaves and put it in the water overnight.
+Crush betel leaves and put them in the water overnight.
 Drink the water in the morning on an empty stomach to ease bowel movements.